 1. Tom Spencer takes the position knowing that the organization is “a mess.”
 What specific issues does the organization face?
 How should he prioritize these?

-2. Spencer notes that even the name of the organization, “Austin Area Interreligious Ministries,” is an issue.
+2. Spencer notes that, in addition to financial and cultural issues, even the name of the organization, “Austin Area Interreligious Ministries,” is a problem.
 What are some of his concerns about the name, and how might he address that?
 How have other interfaith organizations addressed this?